neonlyts/AI-Ticket-Assistant/README.md

 Check for widespread issues — Verify the Microsoft 365 Service Health Dashboard for any active incidents affecting Teams sign-in.

+## Practical Implementation

+This solution can be implemented as:
+- A Copilot Studio chatbot for IT teams
+- A ServiceNow/Jira integration for automated ticket triage
+- A Teams-based assistant for support engineers

+This demonstrates how AI can move from concept to operational use within existing enterprise tools.

 ## Tools Used
 - Claude (Anthropic)
 - Prompt Engineering